sbrady/sbrady.github.io/_posts/2015-01-28-Pull-Request-vs-Continuous-Integration.markdown

 The above issues could be dealt with, via other communication channels, standup and simply talking to one another.
 Also If developer A knew that developer B was working on a similar area of code, they could do some "Promiscuous Integration", in DVCS and pull and push to each other branches.
+I have never really seen "Promiscuous Integration" in practice.
+What I seen is that when a developer learns that another developer is working on the same code, they will drop it, back off, and do something else, probably something with less priority.

 **Continuous integration Problems**